TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 getLabelsPath()
 ---------------

-The environment provides the path to :ref:`var/labels/ <directory-var-labels>`, folder.
+The method provides the path to :ref:`var/labels/ <directory-var-labels>`, folder.
 This folder contains downloaded translation files.

 For projects with Composer setup, the value is :php:`getVarPath() . '/labels'`,